textcreationpartnership/A01268/README.md

     _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶The conclusion of this treatise.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

-    _ ¶ They examined me but of two articles whyche are these.

-    _ ¶The cause why I can not beleue there opinion of transmutacion is this.

 1. ¶The articles wherfore Iohan Frith died which he wrote in newgate the .23. •aye of Iune / the yere of oure Lorde 1533.

-    _ ¶Lett a man therfore examyne hym sellfe / and so let hym eate of the brede / and drinke of the cup.

-    _ ¶An Epitome and short rehersall of all this boke shewynge in what poyntes Frith dissenteth from our prelates.

-    _ The seconde poynte wherin Frith dissenteth from oure prelates and their proctoure.

-    _ ¶The third poynt wherin Frith dissenteth from your prelates and their proctoure.

     _ ¶ They examined me but of two articles whyche are these.